agarcher/tpuf-tweets/pdf_hybrid_search_guide.md

 Character and token based chunking strategies with fixed limits perform similarly.
 One advantage of token based chunking is that the results will yield a consistent token count which is useful in building context for large language model queries.

-Let's try some searches against the `chunk-character` and `chunk-token` namespaces and see how they perform.
+Let's try some searches against the `chunk-structure` and `chunk-token` namespaces and see how they perform.

 ```typescript
 // Query token-based chunking approach